username-pass/gldev/docs/mission.md

   and one (or more) cells for the mantissa
 5) boolean
  - a value that is either true or false
+6) pointer
+ - stores the i,j, and k of another variable in its cells
+ - calling returns the given variable
+ - addition and subtraction add to the pointer reference, not the actual value of the variable

 ### Needed functions